 ShopSCAD | 340 Bull St. – The shop is located on the ground floor of the SCAD Welcome Center in Poetter Hall and is full of one-of-a-kind creations.
 You'll find beautiful jewelry, paintings, photography, illustrations, leather, and more from students in many of SCAD's illustrious design programs.
 Just a heads up: The store is pricy.
 (Kids gotta pay back that hefty tuition, yo.)
 You can also commission an artist to create a custom piece via SCAD Art Sales.
 Or just find a random student and ask them design something for you for less than half the cost to totally make their day.

 SCAD Museum of Art | 601 Turner Blvd. – The museum features rotating exhibits of contemporary art that change with each new academic quarter.
 The Guo Peì Collection exhibit was a favorite of recent options, but there's always something new and exciting to check out.
 See what others have to say about SCAD's Museum of Art on TripAdvisor.

 SCAD Students – SCAD students bring such an air of vibrancy to the city!
 You'll spot them on colorful SCAD busses, walking to and from classes, and darting through traffic on their bikes.
 It's fun to play “spot the major” to see if you're able to tell the difference between fashion design students, film majors, or illustration artists just by a cursory glance at the clothes + hair.

 Did you know Savannah is home to not one, but TWO of Southern Living's ‘Best Shops in the South'?
-Whether you're seeking clothing boutiques, home decor, or unique souvenirs — you're bound to find something you love in Savannah.
+You'll find clothing boutiques, home decor, unique souvenirs, and lots more.

 One Fish Two Fish | 401 Whitaker Street – Located in the heart of the Historic District, One Fish Two Fish is a great destination for accessories, local collectibles, and beautiful home decor accents.